CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 ## Dead stalkers use PAW faction patches
 * Config setting: `bodies_use_paw_patches`
 * Default: `false`

 If my *Personal Adjustable Waypoint* addon is installed, enabling this option will cause dead stalkers to show their faction patch icon instead of the usual dot markers.
 ## Body markers obey Milspec PDA rules
 * Config setting: `bodies_use_mpda_rules`
 * Default: `false`

 If my *Milspec PDA* addon is installed, enabling this option will cause bodies to be marked--or not--depending on whether the actor's PDA has the ability to see them on the map.
 > [!TIP]
 > If corpse markers are disappearing, or not appearing when you expect them to, check whether this setting is on--as well as Milspec PDA's own MCM settings, which are setting the terms for visibility.
+## Treat all squad members as talkative
+* Config setting: `all_squad_members_talk`
+* Default: false

+In vanilla Anomaly, only the leader of a given squad can engage in conversation.
+Enable this setting if you have installed any addon which removes this leader-only restriction, such as the `Talk to Everyone` install option in _Modular Miscellaneous Tweaks_.
+> [!NOTE]
+> This setting is enabled by default in GAMMA, which includes that feature as part of its standard modlist.
 ## Show interaction prompt during FDDA animations
 * Config setting: `show_prompt_during_anim`
 * Default: `false`